ranjith-kumar-kuruba/react-in-salesforce/README.md

     ```

 6. **Embed the Component in Salesforce**
-    Add the Lightning component to a Lightning page or app.
+    - Add the Lightning component to a Lightning page or app or utility items
+    - Open Copilot Assistant Lightning page

 ## Testing
 - Navigate to the page where the Lightning component is added.